Dyson V11 Torque Drive, REVIEW

 - Only runs with trigger pressed.
 Shuts off when released

-- Price: This product does have a hefty point as you would expect for a highly-popular product like the V11.
+- Price: This product does have a hefty price tag as you would expect for a highly-popular product like the V11.
 That hasn’t dampened sales so far so I don’t expect it to change anytime soon.

 Do I Believe the Dyson V11 Torque Drive is Worth It?